-Structure of Information Meaning WARNING This symbol alerts you to a dangerous situation.
-Failure to avoid the Causes (/consequences) dangerous situation can result in a fatal of serious injury.
-Consequences of noncompliance (if applicable) ► Corrective action This symbol alerts you to a dangerous situation.
-Failure to avoid this Causes (/consequences) situation can result in minor or more serious injuries.
-Consequences of noncompliance (if applicable) ► Corrective action NOTICE This symbol alerts you to situations which may result in damage to property.
-Cause/situation F fj.
-Consequences of noncompliance (if applicable) ► Action/note
+Structure of Information Meaning WARNING Causes (/consequences) Consequences of noncompliance (if applicable) Corrective action This symbol alerts you to a dangerous situation.
+Failure to avoid the dangerous situation can result in a fatal or serious injury.
+Causes (/consequences) Consequences of noncompliance (if applicable) Corrective action This symbol alerts you to a dangerous situation.
+Failure to avoid this situation can result in minor or more serious injuries.
+NOTICE Cause/situation Consequences of noncompliance (if applicable) > Action/note This symbol alerts you to situations which may result in damage to property.